Wolters Kluwer: 2010s–2020s

 Wolters Kluwer Deutschland, the German subsidiary of the company, launched Legal Tribune Online in April 2010.
 The online magazine, which provides German-language news and analysis about current developments in law and related subjects, ranked among the top 20 most visited online professional journals.

-Wolters Kluwer acquired FRSGlobal, financial regulatory reporting and risk management firm in September 2010.
-The acquisition enabled Wolters Kluwer to provide financial organizations comprehensive compliance and risk solutions.
+In September of that year, Wolters Kluwer acquired FRSGlobal, a financial regulatory reporting and risk management firm.

-The company acquired SASGAS, a financial reporting software solutions provider, to the foreign and domestic bank market in China in October 2011.
+The company acquired SASGAS, a provider of financial reporting software to banks in China, in October 2011.
 That December, Wolters Kluwer acquired Medknow, an open access publisher.
 Also in 2011, Wolters Kluwer sold its pharmaceutical industry-related Marketing and Publishing Service division to Springer Science+Business Media, which led to a workforce reduction at its facility in Ambler, Pennsylvania, eventually leading to the site's closure in 2013.

-In 2012, Wolters Kluwer acquired Acclipse, an accounting software provider, and Finarch, an integrated finance and risk solutions.
+In 2012, Wolters Kluwer acquired Acclipse, an accounting software provider, and Finarch, makers of a platform for financial institutions to manage data, compliance, and risk.
 The company's health division tested technology to identify and treat sepsis in December.
 Wolters Kluwer acquired Health Language, a medical terminology management provider, in January 2013.
-In May 2013, it acquired Prosoft Tecnologia, a Brazilian provider of tax and accounting software.
-The company acquired CitizenHawk, an American online brand protection and global domain recovery specialist, in September 2013.
-That month, Wolters Kluwer acquired Svenson, an Austrian regulatory reporting solutions provider.
-The acquisition enabled both companies to assist Austrian banks and insurance companies in meeting national and international regulatory requirements.
+In May 2013, the company acquired Prosoft Tecnologia, a Brazilian tax and accounting software provider.
+It also acquired CitizenHawk, an American online brand protection and global domain recovery company, in September 2013.
+That same month, Wolters Kluwer acquired Svenson, an Austrian regulatory reporting provider.
+This acquisition enabled both companies to assist Austrian banks and insurance companies in meeting national and international regulatory requirements.

 The company became the fifth participant in the AAISalliance, an arrangement of information providers that make their services available for member insurance companies of the American Association of Insurance Services (AAIS) in April 2014.
 In May 2014, Wolters Kluwer launched UpToDate, a clinical decision support resource, in the United Kingdom.
 UpToDate was launched throughout Western Europe a month later.
 Wolters Kluwer acquired Datacert, a Houston, Texas-based enterprise legal management software and services provider in April 2014.